Skip to main content Skip to secondary navigation

 Family Courtyard Communities

-Graduate students with children desiring to live on campus are assigned to Escondido Village in one of the four family-courtyard communities.
+Graduate students with children desiring to live on campus are assigned to Escondido Village in one of the five family-courtyard communities.
 The courtyards are home to over 200 Stanford students, their spouses/partners and children.
 Each courtyard consists of two-story townhouse-style apartments with an enclosed playground for children.
 Courtyards are supported by Community Associates (CAs) hired by the Graduate Life Office (GLO), who are graduate students or spouse/partners whose primary purpose is to build a sense of community for residents.
 CAs welcome residents to the community and serve as a point of contact for residents needing support and resources.
 CAs also bring residents together by offering programs and events suited for all members of the family.

-The Four Family Courtyards
+The Five Family Courtyards

-• Abrams - approximately 50 families, and four community associates.
+• Abrams - approximately 50 families

-• Barnes - approximately 63 families, and four community associates.
+• Barnes - approximately 63 families

-• Hulme - approximately 80 families (including 5 families in Thoburn), and five community associates.
+• Hulme - approximately 80 families

-• EV South - approximately 41 families, and two community associates.
+• EV South - approximately 41 families

 Parking & Transportation Services